airswap/airswap-about/technology/orders.md

 ## Properties

-An `Order` has the following properties:
+An `OrderERC20` has the following properties:

 | Property     | Type      | Description                               |
 | :----------- | :-------- | :---------------------------------------- |